Australia’s energy consumers are the biggest winners in the country’s transition to renewable energy as prices plummet to historic lows.

 If low prices persist, the first casualties could be aging, inefficient, and polluting coal-fired plants.

-They are already teetering on the edge of a cliff face, but persisting low prices could result in the need for their immediate mothballing to stop retailers from going bust.
+The plants are already teetering on the edge of a cliff face, but persistent low prices could result in the need for their immediate mothballing to stop retailers from going bust.

-Current prices across the four key consumer states in Australia are hovering around the $41 MWh mark.
+Current prices across Australia’s four key consumer states are hovering around the $41 MWh mark.

 These prices are set to dip lower and hit an ebb of $36 per MWh in 2023.

-At present, power stations need prices of $50-55 MWh to break even, but renewable operators can charge much cheaper prices.
+Power stations currently need prices of $50-55 MWh to break even, but renewable operators can charge much cheaper prices.

-It is estimated that 18 gigawatts of new renewables to be added by 2025, with more after that as Australia works towards net-zero emissions targets by 2050.
+It is estimated that 18 gigawatts of new renewables are to be added by 2025, with more after that as Australia works towards its net-zero emissions target by 2050.

 Get updates on relevant energy industry news